EDUCATION & RESEARCH

 Whole body organ and tissue donation for medical education and research plays a vital role in improving the lives of both current and future generations.
 Donors that do not meet the stringent criteria required for transplant donation often meet the donation requirements for medical education and research.
 There are no maximum age restrictions and most non-infectious diseases are accepted.
 Additionally, the donor’s time of death and cell viability is not nearly as stringent as it is with transplant.

-Donated tissues from human donors assist researchers in finding new and innovative ways to treat and cure diseases.
+Donated tissues from human donors assist researchers in our cadaver lab to find new and innovative ways to treat and cure diseases.
 Unlike organ donation for transplant, a history of disease in a donor does not exclude donation for medical research.
 Scientists need tissue that is affected by disease as well as non-affected tissue to use as a “control” in understanding and preventing the disease process.
-Through this research, progress is made daily on new therapies and cures for diseases such as cancer, dementia, Alzheimer’s, diabetes and many other debilitating ailments.
+Through this research in a cadaver lab, progress is made daily on new therapies and cures for diseases such as cancer, dementia, Alzheimer’s, diabetes, and many other debilitating ailments.